We want to be the best thing that happens on the worst day of your life.

 “I wholeheartedly believe in the mission and consider myself lucky to be part of such a highly trained team.
 To be able to learn from each other and make a difference… It’s just so rewarding.
 For me, this is what I really wanted to do.
 If I had to describe it in one word I would have to say I’m ‘fortunate.’
 Not many people can honestly say they’re doing exactly what they were meant to do.”

 Mark Saia, Critical Care Transport Specialist

-Every year, our two-person, nurse/paramedic teams transport approximately 3,000 gravely ill or injured patients to lifesaving tertiary care.
+Every year, our two-person, nurse/paramedic teams transport approximately 4,700 critically ill or injured patients to lifesaving tertiary care.
 Of course, they don’t do it alone.
 The pilots of our aircraft and the EMTs that drive our ground vehicles are also critical members of our Boston MedFlight crews.
 They, in turn, are supported by a dedicated staff of mechanics and technicians whose constant attention keeps the vehicles safe and in excellent working order.

 “I think Boston MedFlight is unique.
 Our training budget is one of the highest in the country.
 We’ve gone off site to simulator training and factory-style training.
 There’s a lot of organizations out there that do a lot of talking about safety but this organization really, truly, lives it, breathes it.”

 Rick Ruff, Director of Aviation Operations